chrisgrieser/alfred-docs-searches/README.md

 [➡️ Download the latest release.](https://github.com/chrisgrieser/alfred-docs-searches/releases/latest)

 ## DevDocs
-Enable the devdocs you want to use in the workflow configuration.
-The enabled devdocs are searched by using the name as keyword, for example `haskell foobar` to search the Haskell DevDocs for "foobar."
+Enable the DevDocs you want to use in the workflow configuration.
+The enabled DevDocs are searched by using the name as keyword, for example `haskell foobar` to search the Haskell DevDocs for "foobar."

 A few common languages have aliases (shorter keywords) noted in the popup